kauri0/Kauri.sBS/_posts/Published/2023-09-26-Hitchhiking 600km for a dentist appointment.md

 ref: Zahne
 ---

+##### Foreword

 Actually, this one is an English translation.
-You can read the [German Original here](/test).
+You can read the [German Original here](/Fahren-600km-mit-Anhalter-für-einen-Zahnarzttermin.html).

 ##### Wednesday 7th June